Google Calendar Invite Responses Blocked by DMARC

 Option 2.
 Change your DMARC policy mode to p=none

 While we DO NOT RECOMMEND this method, using a relaxed mode like p=none will not affect your email deliverability or block out your Google Calendar invite responses.
-However, losing enforcement will expose your domain to spoofing and phishing attacks with no way to protect against domain impersonation, so exercise caution if you decide to choose to option.
+However, losing enforcement will expose your domain to spoofing and phishing attacks with no way to protect against domain impersonation, so exercise caution if you decide to choose this option.

 Option 3.
 Use out-of-band response buttons